-The purpose of developing the Analysis of Impediments to Fair Housing Choice is to identify impediments to fair housing choice existing within Alabama's non-entitlement communities so as to determine courses of action designed to address those impediments.
-The Analysis of Impediments to Fair Housing Choice identified 10 primary areas of impediment to fair housing.
-Outreach and education were the recommended courses of corrective action, either in part or in total, for 8 of the identified impediments.
-To that end, AHFA will encourage and offer Fair Housing training in efforts to measurably overcome the identified impediments.
-Alabama's Consolidated Plan and the Analysis of Impediments to Fair Housing are available at www.adeca.alabama.gov.
+A component of the State Consolidated Plan, the Analysis of Impediments to Fair Housing Choice (updated March 27, 2020), identifies impediments to fair housing choice existing within Alabama's non-entitlement communities so as to determine courses of action designed to address those impediments.
+This study recommended 6 primary fair housing issues/impediments and offered recommended corrective actions.
+Outreach and education were the recommended courses of corrective action, either in part or in whole for 3 of the identified impediments.
+To that end, AHFA encourages and offers Fair Housing training in efforts to measurably overcome those identified impediments.
+Alabama's Consolidated Plan and the Analysis of Impediments to Fair Housing Choice are available at www.adeca.alabama.gov."